History of the Jews under Muslim rule: Arab League

+In Iraq and Syria, which were ruled by the Ba'ath Party, Jews were treated well by the government.

+The government of these countries tried to present a number of members of other minorities and raise their status, in order to hide the abhorrent sectarian nature of its rule, and show the world that it is a secular nationalist who believes in pluralism, protects these minorities, ensures their safety and continued existence, and encourages their integration into society.
+However, their population continued to decline, as Jews seized opportunities to travel and settling abroad.

-The largest communities of Jews in Muslim countries exist in the non-Arab countries of Iran and Turkey; both, however, are much smaller than they historically have been.
+The largest communities of Jews in Muslim countries exist in the non-Arab countries of Iran (9,500) and Turkey (14,500); both, however, are much smaller than they historically have been.
+But, possibly there are more.
 Among Arab countries, the largest Jewish community now exists in Morocco with about 2,000 Jews and in Tunisia with about 1,000.
+The Jews in these countries are well-integrated in society.
+Hundreds of Jews are also found in Lebanon, Yemen, Syria, Algeria and Iraq.

-Imperial Iran and Islamic Republic
+Imperial Iran and the Islamic Republic

-Judaism is the second-oldest religion still existing in Iran after Zoroastrianism.
-By various estimates, between 8,000 and 10,000 Jews remain in Iran, mostly in Tehran and Hamedan.
+Judaism is the second-oldest religion which still exists in Iran after Zoroastrianism.
 About one-third of the some 120,000-150,000 Iranian Jews in the mid-20th century fled the country during the 1950s, as a consequence of political instability.
 Most of the remaining 80,000-100,000 Jews fled during and following the Islamic Revolution of 1979.
 Today, the largest groups of Persian Jews are found in Israel (236,000-360,000 in 2014, including second-generation Israelis) and the United States (45,000, especially in the Los Angeles area, home to a large concentration of expatriate Iranians).
 There are also smaller communities in Western Europe.

+By various estimates, between 8,000 and 10,000 Jews remain in Iran, mostly in Tehran and Hamedan.
+While other sources suggest the population ranges between 15,000 and 35,000.
+Just like other parts of the Arab and Muslim world, many Jews distance themselves from census.
+The Jews are recognized the government of Iran as a minority and have a reserved seat in the parliament.
+Though just like other minorities, Jews are not allowed to go for higher ministerial positions.
+But the elected representative can hold positions within the parliamentary committees.
+The Jews have also gained recognition for their achievement in different areas and participated in society even at international levels.

+Other countries

+Unlike India's Mumbai and Kolkata, Pakistan had small but thriving Jewish community, numbering around 7,000.
+Many of them fled after the establishment of Israel.
+The community dwindled time to time.
+According to a survey in the early 2000s, around 1,000 Jews lived in Pakistan.
+Among them, 12 Jews hold government jobs and Jews were also registered as voters in elections.
+Today around 200 Jews live in Pakistan.